10 Most Thrilling Amusement Parks in the World (1)

 5. Tokyo Disneyland & DisneySea, Japan – Dual Magic of Innovation and Nostalgia

 The parks also reflect a seamless cultural fusion—Disney storytelling wrapped in Japanese hospitality and attention to detail.
-That mix of innovation, nostalgia, and service excellence keeps Tokyo’s Disney resorts among the most popular and biggest amusement parks in the world.
+That mix of innovation, nostalgia, and service excellence keeps Tokyo’s Disney resorts among the most popular and biggest fun parks in the world.

 6. PortAventura Park, Spain – Europe’s Thrill Capital